saassenza/MADna/LAMMPS/README.md

 This folder contains useful scripts to analyze the output of LAMMPS simulations based on MADna. **The codes need a c++ compiler and the GNU Scientific Library (gsl) installed in your system**.
 They have been tested using g++ 11.2.0 and gsl 2.7.

 Four scripts are currently available:
+### 1) Compute_Ext_CumulateTwist_Crookedness.cpp
-1) **Compute_Ext_CumulateTwist_Crookedness.cpp** computes the extension, total twist and crookedness of a DNA fragment.
+It computes the extension, total twist and crookedness of a DNA fragment.
 In its current stage, this code works properly on molecules composed of roughly 20 base pairs, since the helical axis is defined globally for the whole molecule.
 Its usage is as follows (it is assumed that the compiled executable is named as the script without the .cpp extension)
 ```
 Compute_Ext_CumulateTwist_Crookedness trajectory seed start stop
 ```